flavioesteves/LearningTS/NOTES.md

     * "allowJs", "checkJs" --> for vanilla JavaScript
     * "declarion", "declarionMap" --> for export as a library
 40. Working with Source Maps
-    * Works for debugging so in the browser devtools can be found the .ts files in the source tab.
+    * "sourceMap:" Works for debugging so in the browser devtools can be found the .ts files in the source tab.
     * Create a new file ".js.map"
 41. rootDir and outDir
     * Good practices, a folder "dist" for all .js files, and a folder "src" for the .ts files